Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

-###### Calendar "Modes"

-To represent two physical calendars, we added a "calendar mode" toggle on our website.
-This is reflected when exporting the PDF, and one can see which mode they are on by looking at the bottom left.
-The differences are explained in the "Seasonal Hours + Alot/Tzet" section

 ###### Seasonal Hours + Dawn/Nightfall

 We use the length of the day from sunrise until sunset to determine all Halachic times, whether within the day or *times before sunrise/after sunset*.
 This means that, just like degree calculations (and unlike some calendars that used fixed minutes), these times are longer in the summer; that's because the days are longer in the summer.
 However, unlike both degrees calculation (for times outside sunrise->sunset) and fixed minutes, these times are *shorter* in the winter months, despite astronomy dictating that these times should be longer for times outside the day's length.
 There are a few exceptions, though, when we use other methods of calculation (dawn->nightfall seasonal, degrees, fixed) instead of seasonal sunrise->sunset times:

 - Keriath Shema & Hametz use seasonal time calculated from Dawn until Nightfall
 - Minḥa Gedolah uses a fixed 30 minute minimum, for the winter months
-- Shabbat needs some conformity to astronomical sightings, so we use pure degrees in the Amudeh Hora'ah calendar (7.14) and 40 minutes for the Ohr Hachaim calendar.
-- Rabbenu Tam's Nightfall displays a maximum of 72 fixed minutes in the Amudeh Hora'ah calendar, based on both R' Yitzhak Yosef & R' David Yosef.
-This does **not** apply to the Ohr Hachaim calendar, though, which explicitly follows R' Ovadia that said one *should* use 72 seasonal minutes, both for leniencies & stringencies.
 - Candle Lighting times are using fixed minutes before sunset, due to the entire concept being based on recognition for Shabbat.
 We use 20 fixed minutes, based on rounding up a mil's length (discussed later on).

-For the time portions outside of the days length, the Amudeh Hora'ah calendar uses the degree-based time for the equinox day and makes those minutes seasonal.
-Thereby, 13.5 seasonal minutes becomes 16.5 seasonal minutes in NY, due to 13.5 minutes matching 3.77 degees in Israel and also matching 16.5 minutes in NY.
+- Tzet Shabbat uses 30 fixed minutes, which should always include time for tosefet and factors in the astronomy for Eretz Yisrael itself

+Outside of Eretz Yisrael, a few other changes are made:

+- Tzet Shabbat outside Eretz Yisrael confines to purely astronomical sightings, so we measure the sun's position below the horizon 30 minutes after sunset on March 20th.
+We then match that spot for every day of the year in every location, in turn making Shabbat the most stringent whenever possible.
+- For all other times, the expected position of the sun must match for times outside sunrise->sunset **on the equinox day**.
+In turn, these expand/shrink the amount of minutes for Dawn/Nightfall, continuing the minutes parralel (at least for one day) while keeping the minutes seasonal for the other days of the year.
+- Rabbenu Tam's Nightfall is capped at 72 fixed minutes, based on both R' Yitzhak Yosef & R' David Yosef's ruling.

 ---